abhisheshpal/New_hmm_2019/rasberry_des/README.md

 # TODO:
   1. More complex map may be defined in future using this.
 For example, long rows with two head lanes at both ends.
 A row may be assigned to two pickers who will start from either end, with associated local storage on the head lane on that side.
+  2. Anticipatory scheduling - Map the probability of when and where a picker may request for a robot assistant.

 # These may not be implemented as part of DES
   to make the simulations faster.